Prenatal Genetic Screening Tests

 Genetic disorders are caused by changes in a person’s genes or chromosomes.
 Aneuploidy is a condition in which there are missing or extra chromosomes.
 In a trisomy, there is an extra chromosome.
 In a monosomy, a chromosome is missing.
 Inherited disorders are caused by changes in genes called mutations.
 Inherited disorders include sickle cell disease, cystic fibrosis, Tay–Sachs disease, and many others.
 In most cases, both parents must carry the same gene to have an affected child.

-There are two general types of prenatal tests for genetic disorders:
+There are two types of prenatal tests for genetic disorders:

-- Prenatal screening tests: These tests can tell you the chances that your fetus has an aneuploidy and a few additional disorders.
+- Prenatal screening tests: These tests can tell you the chances that your fetus has an aneuploidy and a few other disorders.
 This FAQ focuses on these tests.

 Both screening and diagnostic testing are offered to all pregnant women.